panzi/blender-addon-import-pixelart/README.md

 If you use the option '2D Mesh' all the pixels will be planes in one single mesh.
 If you still want cubes then simply extrude the whole mesh by 1 unit in the Z direction.
+Alternatively you simply can use the solidify modifier.

-This option imports much faster and it seems it is also faster to work with a single large mesh in blender than to work with many small objects.
+This option imports **much faster** and it seems it is also faster to work with a single large mesh in blender than to work with many small objects.

 ![](https://i.imgur.com/C4lITnC.png)